 The Forest strategy (COM 2021/572) refers to the contribution of forests to soil stabilization and explicitly relates healthy forest soils to the provision of ES, in particular to carbon sequestration, suggesting to-set up an ecosystem-based management approach and related payment schemes.
-Specific target to forests soils is also found in the LULUCF regulation (2018/841), addressing soil organic carbon as sink to mitigate GHG emissions, and in the current CAP (2021/2115) aiming to support forest protection and management of ES.
-The earlier Biodiversity Strategy (COM 2011/244) linked multifunctional forest management to payments for ES, although it did not specifically attribute the provision of these services to soils.
+Specific target to forests soils is also found in the LULUCF regulation (2018/841), addressing soil organic carbon as sink to mitigate GHG emissions, and the current CAP (2021/2115) aiming to support forest protection and management of ES.
+The older Biodiversity Strategy (COM 2011/244) related multifunctional forest management to payments for ES, albeit not referring their provision to soils.